 Aclea

-Like other regional trains, these trains have a cafe car for all but also have at-seat food and beverage service in First Class.
+Like other regional trains, these trains have a cafe car for all passengers and at-seat food and beverage service in First Class.

 Long-distance trains.